Sparksbox

 There is one category-wide pattern Schedule III will not change.
 Approximately 28 percent of cannabis prompts produce AI engine refusals, hedges, or prominent disclaimers.
 That's the highest rate of any consumer category 5W measured.

-Schedule III rescheduling will reduce that rate, but it will not eliminate it.
+Schedule III rescheduling could reduce that rate if finalized, but it will not eliminate it.
 State-by-state variation will persist.
 Medical-versus-adult-use distinctions will persist.
 Drug-interaction concerns will persist.
-The hedge rate may move from 28 percent to 18 percent or 15 percent.

 That movement creates a new window of opportunity for brands publishing credentialed content into the new hedge surface.
 And a new wave of irrelevance for brands that do not.